Sobeston/zig.guide/chapter-1.md

 # Errors

-An error set is like an enum (details on zig's enums later), where each error in the set is a value.
-There are no exceptions in zig; errors are values.
+An error set is like an enum (details on Zig's enums later), where each error in the set is a value.
+There are no exceptions in Zig; errors are values.
 Let's create an error set.

 ```zig
 const FileOpenError = error{